-At the 2018 Annual Meeting, we are asking our stockholders to approve the amended Plan to increase the number of shares reserved for issuance under the Plan by 1,000,000 shares.
-The Compensation Committee approved the proposed amended Plan in February 2018, subject to stockholder approval at this 2018 Annual Meeting.
-The increase to the number of shares reserved under the Plan is proposed in order to give the Board and the Compensation Committee of the Board continued flexibility to grant stock options, restricted stock units and other types of equity awards.
+Upon the recommendation of the Compensation Committee, the Board of Directors approved the Plan and the number of shares of our Common Stock reserved under the Plan.
+The number of shares reserved under the Plan is proposed in order to give the Board and the Compensation Committee of the Board continued flexibility to grant stock options, restricted stock units and other types of equity awards.